 With around 37 theater pieces and 154 sonnets, William Shakespeare has played a massive influence on the English language.

 The best way to learn English is by visiting England!
 Photo Via Visual Hunt

 So, you will find many intensive English courses in the United Kingdom that concentrate on Shakespeare’s playwrights.
 There are many students who seek to learn English (all things to do with grammar, expressions, words, pronunciation, reading comprehension and the alphabet) in all four corners of the United Kingdom.

 And whilst you’re there, taste the English gastronomy!

 If you’re interested in becoming bilingual and learning Shakespeare’s language, there is no better place to do so than in the United Kingdom!
 Many English teachers are waiting for you!

-But don’t worry, if you can’t pay a visit to the Kingdom, you can still participate in many online courses on Shakespeare.
+But don’t worry, if you can’t pay a visit to the Kingdom, you can still participate in many virtual courses on Shakespeare for learning English online.

 Where and how should you learn English?
 When it’s time to choose where you fancy learning English, the choice is vast.

 Travel to London to immerse yourself in Shakespeare’s language!
 Photo Via Visual Hunt